mindspore-ai/docs/tutorials/experts/source_zh_cn/parallel/train_ascend.md

 echo "bash run_cluster.sh DATA_PATH RANK_TABLE_FILE RANK_SIZE RANK_START"
 echo "For example: bash run_cluster.sh /path/dataset /path/rank_table.json 16 0"
-echo "It is better to use the absolute path." echo "The time interval between multiple machines to execute the script should not exceed 120s" echo "=============================================================================================================="
+echo "It is better to use the absolute path." echo "The time interval between multiple hosts to execute the script should not exceed 120s" echo "=============================================================================================================="

 execute_path=$(pwd)